 s9+ | 54 | 50 | 70 |

 Not all Roombas are loud.
 Only the older models with obsolete technology make more noise.
-The newer models are more sophisticated and have advanced technology, so they make less noise.
+The newer models are more sophisticated and have advanced technology, so they are quieter.

 Now you might be wondering why my Roomba is making a loud noise.
 Its loudness depends on the following factors: